Cybersecurity (CYBR)

 Prerequisite(s): IT 2600 or CS 2600; (IT 1600 recommended)

 Explores introductory information and cybersecurity concepts: security technologies, methodologies, and tools.
 Includes security models, risk assessment, threat analysis, attack types, encryption technologies, security implementation, access controls, business continuity, and security policies.
 Discusses current topics, trends, and career opportunities in information security.
 Includes lab assignments covering information security principles.
+Lab access fee of $45 for computers applies.

 Explores introductory information and cybersecurity concepts: security technologies, methodologies, and tools.
 Includes security models, risk assessment, threat analysis, attack types, encryption technologies, security implementation, access controls, business continuity, and security policies.
 Discusses current topics, trends, and career opportunities in information security.
 Includes lab assignments covering information security principles.
+Lab access fee of $45 for computers applies.

 CYBR 2800.
 Computer Forensic Fundamentals.
 (3 Credits)